lbl-srg/obc/specification/source/cdl.rst

 ]

+*fixme: rewrite with shall and should, not with "can".
+Also, I understand this as a comment for the example and hence it should be within [].
+We should define the rules, and then as needed present an example and its explanation within [].
+As examples are not binding, we should not introduce rules in their explanations.*
 The text ``cdl_instance_name`` within the metadata can be used for referring to the current instance if it has the same name as the CDL instance.
 In the above example, the tool that parses the semantic information will infer the Brick metadata as